robertcdawson/NextBART/README.md

 Description
 --------
-This web app parses the BART API into JSON format (or, JXON) and shows which trains are coming to a given station as well as the number of cars on each train.
+This React app parses the BART API into JSON format (or, JXON) and shows which trains are coming to a given station as well as the number of cars on each train.

 Status
 --------